le-chartreux/hypermodern-python-tuto/README.md

 Tools that can be used in every development project, no matter if it's a Python project or not.

-- [git](https://git-scm.com/), to manage versions of the source code
+- [git](https://git-scm.com/), to manage versions of the source code.
 - [GitHub](https://github.com/le-chartreux/hypermodern-python-tuto), to host the git repository and automate tasks with [GitHub Actions](https://docs.github.com/en/actions):
-  - [Release Drafter](https://github.com/marketplace/actions/release-drafter), to create release templates
+  - [Release Drafter](https://github.com/marketplace/actions/release-drafter), to create release templates.
-- [pre-commit](https://pre-commit.com/), to manage pre-commit hooks
+- [pre-commit](https://pre-commit.com/), to manage pre-commit hooks.
 - [Codecov](https://about.codecov.io/), to mesure code coverage on repos.
-I let it in this project since it is already setup, but I don't think I will use it in other projects
+I let it in this project since it is already setup, but I don't think I will use it in other projects.

 ### Generic Python tools